Metaswitch/chronos/doc/design/resynchronization.md

     * The new replica position of the node is higher than the requesting nodes position
     * The old replica position of the node is equal/higher than the requesting nodes position (where not being involved previously counts as high).
     * The node then sends tombstone requests for the old timer to any replica on the old replica list that is equal to its level or higher, so long as the replica isn't a leaving node, and the replica is no longer involved in the timer - e.g. if the requesting node is the 1st backup, it can potentially send tombstones to the old 1st backup, old 2nd backup, etc..
 If the node that used to be the old 1st backup is still involved with the timer (say it's moved to be the 2nd backup replica) then the requesting node won't send a tombstone to it.
-* The requesting node then sends a DELETE containing the IDs of the old timers that it just dealt with to all leaving nodes (described in more detail [below](doc/design/resynchronization.md#Timer store - informational timers)).
+* The requesting node then sends a DELETE containing the IDs of the old timers that it just dealt with to all leaving nodes.

 ## Handling a resynchronization DELETE request

 A node that receives a DELETE request as part of resynchronization (see [here](../api.md#request-delete) for the API) request loops through each ID/replica number pairing in the DELETE body, and tries to find the timer with the ID in its timer wheel.

 * If the node finds a single timer with the ID, it uses that timer.
-If the node finds a list of timers, it uses the informational timer (see [informational timers]() below).
+If the node finds a list of timers, it uses the informational timer (see [informational timers](doc/design/resynchronization.md#timer-store---informational-timers) below).
 * The node then checks whether the timer has an out of date cluster view ID.
 If it's up to date then no further processing is done.
 * Otherwise the node marks that the replica number and any replicas higher in the replica list (where the primary is the lowest replica) have seen the timer.
 * If all replicas have seen the timer (which is the case when the replica number passed in the DELETE request is 0), and the timer is an informational timer (so isn't in the timer wheel), then the node deletes the timer.